vishipayyallore/speaker_series_2021/AzConf/17Apr2021_HandsOnAzureFunctions/README.md

 **Description:**

-We will create a Azure function App using **Visual Studio Code** with dotnet runtime.
+We will create a Azure function App **func-vscode-demo-dev-001** using **Visual Studio Code** with dotnet runtime.
 It will have a A. Http Trigger auzre function.
 We will retrieve the GitHub Code Changes from Azure Table Storage.
-We have a Blazor WASM SAP application, which will invoke the Azure Function and display the content.
+We have a Blazor WASM SPA application, which will invoke the Azure Function and display the content.

 **A. RetrieveGitHubCodeChanges - Http Trigger**